Above Left: Kenneth Anthony

 Tower 76 was commissioned in 1908.
 This was a

-part of the belt line.
-This is consistent with the fact that HB&T made a direct
+included the northern part of the belt line.
+The HB&T made

-Houston, the T&BV line curved due east, becoming HB&T tracks at some point
+Houston, the T&BV tracks curved due east, becoming HB&T tracks at some point

-near, but west of, Tower 80.
-This completed T&BV's Dallas-Houston main
+near (and west of) Tower 80.
+This completed the T&BV's

-line which became an important link for overhead traffic but lacked the local
+Dallas - Houston main line; it became an important link for overhead traffic but

 traffic necessary to become profitable.
-T&BV commenced a long
+The T&BV commenced a long

 ![]() |